 The strategy of 'deterrence' has a suicidal component.
 Nowadays, in 2016, twenty years after the 1996 ICJ Advisory Opinion, and with the subsequent reiteration of the conventional and customary international legal obligation of nuclear disarmament, there is no longer any room for ambiguity.
-There is an opinio juris communis as to the illegality of nuclear weapons, and as to the well-established obligation of nuclear disarmament, which is an obligation of result and not of mere conduct.
-Such opinio juris cannot be erased by the dogmatic positivist insistence on an express prohibition of nuclear weapons; on the contrary, that opinio juris discloses that the invocation of the absence of an express prohibition is nonsensical, in relying upon the destructive and suicidal strategy of 'deterrence'" (paras.
-144-145).
+There is an opinio juris communis as to the illegality of nuclear weapons, and as to the well-established

-- 42. Judge Cançado Trindade concludes on this point that there is here, in effect, clearly formed, an opinio juris communis as to the illegality and prohibition of nuclear weapons, and the survival of humankind cannot be made to depend on the "will" and the insistence on "national security interests" of a handful of privileged States; the "universal juridical conscience stands well above the 'will' of individual States" (para.
-150). - 43.
-His next line of considerations pertains to the illegality of nuclear weapons and the obligation of nuclear disarmament (part XIII), encompassing: a) the condemnation of all weapons of mass destruction; b) the prohibition of nuclear weapons (the need of a people-centred approach, and the fundamental right to life); c) the absolute prohibitions of jus cogens and the humanization of international law; d) pitfalls of legal positivism.
+- 41. Judge Cançado Trindade concludes on this point that there is here, in effect, clearly formed, an opinio juris communis as to the illegality and prohibition of nuclear weapons, and the survival of humankind cannot be made to depend on the "will" and the insistence on "national security interests" of a handful of privileged States; the "universal juridical conscience stands well above the 'will' of individual States" (para.
+140). - 42.
+His next line of considerations pertains to the illegality of nuclear weapons and the obligation of nuclear disarmament (part XII), encompassing: a) the condemnation of all weapons of mass destruction; b) the prohibition of nuclear weapons (the need of a people-centred approach, and the fundamental right to life); c) the absolute prohibitions of jus cogens and the humanization of international law; d) pitfalls of legal positivism.
 Judge Cançado Trindade stresses the need of a people-centred approach in this domain, keeping in mind the fundamental right to life (paras.
-176-189).
-Attention is to be kept on the devastating and catastrophic consequences of the use of nuclear weapons. - 44.
+166-179).
+Attention is to be kept on the devastating and catastrophic consequences of the use of nuclear weapons. - 43.
 He warns that, in the path towards nuclear disarmament, the peoples of the world cannot remain hostage of individual State consent.
 The absolute prohibitions of arbitrary deprivation of human life, of infliction of cruel, inhuman or degrading treatment, and of infliction of unnecessary suffering, are prohibitions of jus cogens, which have an incidence on ILHR, IHL, ILR and ICL, fostering the current historical process of humanization of international law (paras.
-190-193). - 45.
-He further warns that the positivist outlook unduly overlooks the opinio juris communis as to the illegality of all weapons of mass destruction, including nuclear weapons, and the obligation of nuclear disarmament, under contemporary international law (para.
-199).
+180-183). - 44.
+He further warns that the positivist outlook unduly overlooks the opinio juris communis as to the illegality of all weapons of mass destruction, including nuclear weapons, and the obligation of nuclear disarmament, under contemporary international law (paras.
+184-190).
 Conventional and customary international law go together he adds in the domain of the protection of the human person, as disclosed by the Martens clause, with an incidence on the prohibition of nuclear weapons (paras.
-201-209).

-46. To Judge Cançado Trindade, the existence of nuclear weapons is the contemporary tragedy of the nuclear age; today, more than ever, human beings need protection from themselves.
-Nuclear weapons have no ethics, and ethics cannot be separated from law, as taught by justiaturalist thinking (part XV).
+191-199). - 45.
+To Judge Cançado Trindade, the existence of nuclear weapons is the contemporary tragedy of the nuclear age; today, more than ever, human beings need protection from themselves.
+Nuclear weapons have no ethics, and ethics cannot be separated from law, as taught by justiaturalist thinking (part XIV).
 He ponders that